Multilingual portals

 Language switch in the browser

-The additional control "Language switch" from the "Design" module is used for switching the language in the browser.
-The languages, which should be selectable here, must be activated in the Regional settings.
+The additional control "Language switcher" from the "Design" module is used for language switching in the browser.
+The selectable languages must be activated in the country settings.

 Portal properties - Regional settings

-In the portal properties, accessible via the Portal menu, you will find the "Regional settings".
+You will find the country settings in the portal properties, which you can access in the main "Portal" menu.
 The portal can be configured for international use here.

 Format